paco-valdez/popups-blog-post/README.md

-# what does privacy popups actually are asking for, and how we can protect our privacy online
+# Websites use privacy popups to track you on every website you visit.

 When GDPR came into effect on May 25th, 2019, we saw privacy notice popups on websites suddenly appear, and the constant battle to keep our information private began